 - HLTWHS002 - Follow safe work practices for direct client care

-*This course contains a core unit, HLTAID003 Provide first aid, which must be completed through an external RTO.
+*This course contains the unit, HLTAID011 Provide first aid, which must be completed through an external RTO.
 Foundation Education has an agreement in place with Red Cross Australia (RTOID 3605) which allows students to receive training for this unit at a reduced price.
-Red Cross Australia is a third party training provider who conduct training and assessment services on behalf of Foundation Education.
+Please note that the cost of this external training is not included in any of your course fees.

 Why Foundation Education?